openmrs/openmrs-distro-referenceapplication/e2e_test_support_files/README.md

 The workflow checks out a specific tagged version of the component's repository, the tag is imported from the previous " build" job.
 This is necessary because the goal is to perform end-to-end tests on the codebase that corresponds to a particular release version, rather than the code at the head of the repository.
-In case of using pre-releases, it checkouts to the main branch as we don't have a tag for pre-releases.
+In case of using pre-releases, it checkouts to the main branch as we don't create tags for pre-releases.